Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Numerical Comparison

-We compare the conservatism of our proposed method, which is denoted as polytopic SLS MPC, and tube MPC~\cite{langson2004robust} for varying values of $(\epsilon_A, \epsilon_B, \sigma_w)$.
-For each fixed $(\epsilon_A, \epsilon_B, \sigma_w)$, we first apply an iterative algorithm~\cite{grieder2003robust} to find the maximal robust control invariant set and use it as the terminal set $\mathcal{X}_T$.
-By construction, $\mathcal{X}_T$ gives the largest feasible domain for any robust MPC algorithm and can be achieved by the exact yet computationally expensive dynamic programming approach~\cite[Chapter 15]{borrelli2017predictive}.
-We do a $15 \times 15$ uniform grid search of initial conditions $x_0$ over $\mathcal{X}_T$ and solve both polytopic SLS MPC and tube MPC with the sampled $x_0$ and horizon $T = 10$.
-The coverage of the feasible domain of each MPC method is given by the ratio of sampled feasible initial conditions, and a coverage close to $1$ indicates minimal conservatism of the method even compared with the maximal robust control invariant set.
+We compare the conservatism of our proposed method \texttt{SLS-MPC} using the full filter parameterization and the baseline robust MPC methods for varying values of $(\epsilon_A, \epsilon_B, \sigma_w)$ and the horizon.
+For each fixed $(\epsilon_A, \epsilon_B, \sigma_w)$, we first apply an iterative algorithm~\citep{grieder2003robust} to find the maximal robust control invariant set and use it as the terminal set $\mathcal{X}_T$.
+By construction, $\mathcal{X}_T$ gives the largest feasible domain for any robust MPC algorithm and can be achieved by the exact yet computationally expensive dynamic programming approach~\citep[Chapter 15]{borrelli2017predictive}.
+We carry out a $10 \times 10$ uniform grid search of initial conditions $x_0$ over $\mathcal{X}_T$ and solve all robust MPC formulations with the sampled $x_0$ using horizon $T = 3$ and $T=10$.
+The coverage of the feasible domain of each MPC method is given by the ratio of sampled feasible initial conditions and a coverage close to $1$ indicates minimal conservatism of the method even compared with dynamic programming. {In Fig.~\ref{fig:coverage_comparison}, we plot the coverages of the aforementioned robust MPC methods under varying $(\epsilon_A, \epsilon_B, \sigma_w)$ values for horizon $T = 3$ and $T =10$, respectively.
+In Fig.~\ref{fig:domain_comparison}, we plot the feasible domain of each robust MPC method under the parameter $\epsilon_A = 0.4, \epsilon_B = 0.1, \sigma_w = 0.1$ and horizon $T = 3$ on a $20 \times 20$ grid of initial conditions.
+The feasible domain is estimated as the convex hull of the feasible initial conditions of each method. }

-For tube MPC, we select the tube cross section as the disturbance invariant set for the nominal dynamics with an LQR controller (see~\cite{chen2020robust} for details).
-We report the coverages of polytopic SLS MPC and tube MPC in Figure~\ref{fig:coverage}.
-In Figure~\ref{fig:coverage_eps_A} we fix $\epsilon_B = \sigma_w = 0.1$ and vary $\epsilon_A$ from $0.05$ to $0.4$ with step size $0.05$, while in Figure~\ref{fig:coverage_w} we fix $\epsilon_A = \epsilon_B = 0.1$ and vary $\sigma_w$ from $0.1$ to $0.7$ with step size $0.1$.
-Figure~\ref{fig:coverage} suggests that polytopic SLS MPC not only outperforms tube MPC in conservatism, but also achieves a feasible domain close to the maximal robust control invariant set while being polynomially solvable through~\eqref{eq:convex_inner_approx}.
-The average solver time of the robust OCP is $0.074$ seconds for polytopic SLS MPC and $0.540$ seconds for tube MPC in this example.
+Fig.~\ref{fig:coverage_comparison} shows that \texttt{SLS-MPC} consistently outperforms all other methods for a wide range of uncertainty parameters and Fig.~\ref{fig:domain_comparison} provides a visual illustration.
+In all cases \texttt{SLS-MPC} achieves a coverage greater than $90\%$. {Importantly, from Fig.~\ref{fig:coverage_comparison} we observe that the conservatism of \texttt{SLS-MPC} remains almost unaffected as the horizon increases from $T=3$ to $T=10$ while there is clear conservatism deterioration for all other methods.
+For example, the coverage of \texttt{Offline-Tightening-MPC} is similar to those of the tube-based methods with horizon $T=3$ but drops considerably with horizon $T=10$ (see Appendix~\ref{sec:offline_tightening_MPC} for a detailed explanation). }